gppbioinfo/isomiR_celegans/README.md

 isomiR identification pipeline, scripts for graph plotting

-Every script contains usage notification at the top
+Every script does have usage information at the top

 perl targetscan_70.pl miRNA_file UTR_file PredictedTargetsOutputFile